 Not only does this contender perform at the same level as NVIDIA’s RTX 3090, but it also undercuts it by $500.
 The RX 6900 XT comes with an MSRP of $1000, while the RTX 3090 costs $1500.

-Of course, AMD’s flagship isn’t perfect in every segment either.
-It lacks in ray tracing performance and it doesn’t have a DLSS equivalent.
-DLSS is a must nowadays, especially for 4K gaming because it can bring a performance uplift up to 50%.
+Of course, AMD’s flagship isn’t perfect in every respect.
+It lacks ray tracing performance and doesn’t have a DLSS equivalent.

-The RX 6900 XT is still a great GPU and it offers much better performance per dollar than the 3090.
+The RX 6900 XT is still a great GPU, and offers much better performance per dollar than the 3090.